Is Cassava Good for You?

 Related: Pregnancy and Cassava

-So, is Cassava Good for You?
+So, is Cassava Root Good for You?

-However, despite its many health benefits, cassava can also pose dangers to people with certain health conditions.
+However, despite its many health benefits, cassava root can also pose dangers to people with certain health conditions.

 While cassava is safe to eat in moderation, consuming large quantities of cassava or consuming poorly processed cassava can lead to cyanide poisoning.
+Please don’t eat raw cassava.

 Symptoms of cyanide poisoning include nausea, vomiting, and stomach cramps, and severe cases can be fatal.

-Who is at High Risk?
+Who is at High Risk of the Cassava Root?

 Is cassava good for you?
 A man answers the question